rfitak/HouseWren_Transcriptome/snp-calling.md

     - remove SNPs with <80 bp flanking sequence on either side
     - these SNPs are poor candidates for Sequenom primer development
 3. Remove any Super Transcripts (i.e. Genes) with a TPM count <1
-    - after mapping reads back to the Super Transcripts, sequences with littel read coverage lack support
+    - after mapping reads back to the Super Transcripts, sequences with little read coverage lack support
 4. BLAST to a reference bird genome.
     - remove any loci that cross splice junctions
-5. Remove any loci that overlap repeat masked region
+5. Remove any loci that overlap repeat-masked regions
 6. Thin to SNPs >200 bp apart on the same Super Transcripts

 #### Step 2.1: Only retain biallelic SNPs with a heterozygous genotype that PASS the initial filter and have adequate depth of coverage